Crohn's Disease: Two Subtypes Discovered by Researchers

 What researchers discovered were two distinct subtypes of CD.
 One of the disease subtypes resembled healthy colon tissue, but gene expression in the second subtype resembled patterns seen in the ileum even though all samples were taken from the colon.
 Researchers theorized that the different gene subtypes might also represent different clinical courses of the disease.

 In order to better study the role of the subtypes in the clinical course of CD, the researchers went on to look at 201 children who had recently been diagnosed with CD but who had not undergone any treatment or surgery for the condition.
 What they found were the same two subtypes — the subtype with tissue resembling the colon, and the subtype with tissue resembling the ileum (the third portion of the small intestine).
 The two subtypes were linked to very different courses of the disease, with the colon subtype being linked to more gut inflammation, rectal disease, and colon inflammation extreme enough to require surgery.

 What this means for the future of CD treatments is the ability to distinguish the type of CD a patient has, which can help doctors tailor treatment.
+There are many other ways to categorize Crohn’s disease.
 This will likely provide an effective treatment more quickly, which may help prevent damage to the GI tract as well.
 More studies are needed to further establish these two subtypes in larger populations, develop easier diagnostic testing, and further follow the clinical course of each subtype.